by Alison McMahan

 Guy Blaché and her daughter move to New Jersey.

-March 24—Guy Blaché dies in a nursing home in New Jersey, at the age of ninety-five.
+March 24—Guy Blaché dies in a nursing home in New Jersey, at the age of ninety-four.

 Nicole-Lise Bernheim produces the documentary Qui est Alice Guy?